 Selenium 4 exposes a set of utilities to modify the network conditions in Chromium based browsers, useful to test web applications under different network conditions.

 Two new methods have been added to more precisely get a given element attribute or a property.
 It is recommended to use one of the new methods for performance and preciseness, specially if you are using Sauce Labs.

 Selenium Grid 4 has been rewritten from scratch, with all the learnings from the past.
 It takes advantage of modern infrastructure (such as Docker and distributed tracing).

 If you've already updated your Selenium 3 capabilities to be W3C compliant, your code should continue to work.
 Some of the language bindings have updated the recommended code for 4.0, however, so some minor changes might be desired.
 More details can be found in our Selenium 4 upgrade guide.

 Tests will continue to run on our platform.
 However, if you are not doing it yet, Sauce Labs specific capabilities need to be placed inside the

 sauce:options block.
 With that, Sauce specific features for your tests (specifying browser versions, initiating secure tunnels, Extended Debugging, etc.), will continue to work well.

 Examples showing how to create a

-sauce:options block can be seen in our upgrade guide and in the Selenium section inside the Sauce Labs docs.
+sauce:options block can be seen in our Selenium 4 upgrade guide and in the Selenium section inside the Sauce Labs docs.

 We encourage you to upgrade your tests to Selenium 4 and run them on our platform.
-Our upgrade guide and Selenium documentation are available for your reference during the upgrade process.
-Go through them and let us know what you think by getting in contact with us.
+Our upgrade Selenium 4 upgrade guide and Selenium documentation are available for your reference during the upgrade process.
+Go through them and let us know what you think by contacting us.